Mongolia is a large country placed right between China and Russia. It’s also the world’s most sparsely populated with just over 3 million inhabitants.

 The city is growing by around 40,000 people per year, but infrastructure development has not kept up – something China is now helping with.

-The commodities boom in Mongolia supports a rapidly growing middle class among Ulan Bator’s population of 1.3 million.
+Mongolia’s commodity boom supports a rapidly growing middle class among Ulan Bator’s population of 1.3 million.
 Combined with thousands of Chinese foreigners in the mining sector, this has strained the city’s infrastructure.

 The Soviets designed Ulan Bator to hold less than 600,000 people when they originally built it.

 These problems have not gone unnoticed by the Mongolian government.
 It has a number of projects aimed to help Ulan Bator’s overcrowding.
-Perhaps the most ambitious is the construction of an entirely new capital, Maidar City.
+Perhaps the most ambitious is constructing an entirely new capital, Maidar City.
 It will have a location 30km from Ulan Bator and will hold 300,000 people.

 Another plan involves billions of dollars worth of infrastructure enhancement in the ger districts, poorer communities in the hills of Ulan Bator.
 However, some doubt Mongolia’s democratic government will be able to pass the legislation.